Ginés de Mafra: Finally freed only to find his wife had remarried

 After numerous pleas by Mafra to the Holy Roman Emperor, Charles V of Spain to have him released, he was freed in early 1527, and immediately proceeded to Spain.
 He was given an audience with the emperor after which he went straight to Palos only to discover his wife, Catalina Martínez del Mercado, believing he had died during the voyage, had remarried, and sold their personal fortunes, and land properties.
 Mafra wrote to the emperor complaining of his marital trouble, and asking for his intercession for the return of his possessions.
 The emperor agreed, and ordered an investigation be made by officials, and to have the matter resolved.

 Expedition to the New World

-Mafra goes back to the sea in 1531, and sails to Central, and South America.
-The governor of Guatemala, Pedro de Alvarado, in a letter written on November 20, 1536, tells the emperor he had hired the services of Mafra as pilot, who is considered as one of the best sailors due to his experiences with the Magellan voyage.
-It's not clear where the expedition went but most scholars believe the fleet went to Peru.
+Mafra went back to the sea in 1531 and sailed to the Americas.
+The governor of Guatemala, Pedro de Alvarado, in a letter written on November 20, 1536, told the emperor he had hired the services of Mafra as pilot, who was considered as one of the best sailors due to his experiences with the Magellan voyage.
+It's not clear where the expedition went but most scholars believe the fleet sailed to Peru.